 Taking ADHD medication is helpful to the condition, but sometimes getting the prescription feels like an uphill battle.
-Fighting mental illness can be a little maddening sometimes.
 We’re getting to be pretty good friends, so I’m going to tell you about my HUGE fail the other day.

 If you didn’t know this already, taking ADHD medication is expensive, and getting it prescribed is a hassle.
 The majority of ADHD medications are classified as stimulants and stimulants are controlled substances.
 Unfortunately, people like to abuse stimulants.
 That means every time I go to the pharmacy, it is a hassle.
 You have to take a physical prescription to the pharmacy, so for starters, I had to get to my doctor’s office.
 That means scheduling an appointment, remembering the appointment exists, and making the appointment on time.
 Hmmm, that’s not a challenge for anyone with ADHD, right?

 - Once, there was a tear in the script, and though it was legible, it was not fillable.

 - Don’t get me started on insurance issues if the doctor changes your dose.

 - The pharmacy techs look at you as though you are a junkie the whole time you are waiting.

 - If you’re annoyed by the stunning amount of time and strict protocol that getting a simple prescription takes, you’re sure to SEEM like an addict.